 Many Cleveland residents stay indoors for about four months as soon as the temperature starts getting lower.
 Hence, it is imperative to have a working furnace at home.
 Your heating system is your lifesaver and will not only keep you warm but also protect your home appliances and electronics from damages brought about by the extreme cold.
 However, you must also be wary of various complications caused by your furnace.
-Running your heater can endanger your health along with that of your family if it has been around for so long and you haven’t replaced it yet, or when it circulates smelly air inside your home.
+Running your furnace can endanger your health along with that of your family if it has been around for so long and you haven’t replaced it yet, or when it circulates smelly air inside your home.
 A Cleveland furnace service is usually necessary when you start to notice that smelly air is coming from your home’s vents.

 At times, you’ll be lucky to encounter issues that have simple remedies.
 But you still need to familiarize yourself with the likely reasons for your smelly furnace.